 To view the saved messages/threads, click on your profile in the top right and choose “Saved”.

 Teams is an excellent workplace hub in Office 365 and a truly top-notch tool for teamwork for you and your business.
-Get in touch with our expert professionals for assistance in migrating to Microsoft Teams!
+Get in touch with our expert professionals for assistance in Microsoft Teams Migration!